Reuben C. Baker: Career

-Baker organized the St. Paul Consolidated Oil Company on September 24, 1910, with USD$600,000 in capital.
+Baker organized the St. Paul Consolidated Oil Company on September 24, 1910, with US$600,000 in capital.
 Baker was president and W. T. Knowles was secretary.
 They owned five wells in Fresno County.
-Four years later, on January 4, 1911, Baker formed the Coalinga Lost Hills Oil Company with USD$75,000 in capital.
+Four years later, on January 4, 1911, Baker formed the Coalinga Lost Hills Oil Company with US$75,000 in capital.
 He served as president and Robert Lee Peeler as secretary.

 In 1912, Baker invented a way to make cementing more efficient and effective.
 The Baker Cement Retainer was designed to pack off between the casing and tubing when pumping cement through tubing.
 He then started working on a casing shoe, a device to ensure the uninterrupted flow of oil through a well at the bottom of the casing.
 The next year, Baker organized the Baker Casing Shoe Company to take advantage of changes in U.S. income tax law, to hold his patents, and to collect royalties from the patents.
 He licensed the invention to third parties to manufacture, market, and use the casing shoe, while he continued in the contract drilling business.
 Over the next five years, the company received from $600 to $1,500 per month in royalties.
 By 1918 he decided the leasing business had greater opportunity and bought a machine shop in Coalinga.
 He left the contact drilling business and concentrated on finding ways to improve drilling tools.
 He patented those improvements and began selling the tools to other drillers.

 Baker formed other businesses.
-With his brother Aaron formed the Future Success Oil Company, with Carl as president and Aaron as secretary, with USD$100,000 of capital on May 3, 1913.
+With his brother Aaron formed the Future Success Oil Company, with Carl as president and Aaron as secretary, with US$100,000 of capital on May 3, 1913.
 His business interests included farming and oil production companies.

 When he needed a better base of operations for the company he moved back to Los Angeles and bought a yard on Slauson Avenue.
 In 1921 he started working on an improved and simplified dump bailer, and also a cement retainer.
 At the same time the Long Beach Oil Field was discovered and with that Baker returned to the Los Angeles area.